noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

 **&#9432;** ___NOTE:___ _Make sure to have Multus installed, LLDP enabled on the interfaces used to attach additional networks to the pods_

-### 6.1 Network Operator - orchestrate fabric configurartion for SR-IOV interfaces connected to POD
+### 6.1 Network Operator - orchestrate fabric configuration for SR-IOV interfaces connected to POD

 1. Create `SriovNetworkNodePolicy`, refer for details how to use SR-IOV Operator in [documentation](https://github.com/openshift/sriov-network-operator).